Visual Impact Provision

 The Visual Impact Provision project

-The project will make use of a £500m allocation by Ofgem to carry out work to help reduce the impact of existing transmission lines in English and Welsh Areas of Outstanding Natural Beauty (AONBs) and National Parks.
+The project is making use of a £500m provision by Ofgem to carry out work that reduced the impact of existing transmission lines in English and Welsh Areas of Outstanding Natural Beauty (AONBs) and National Parks.

 Get in touch

 Tel: 0330 134 0051

 Email: [email protected]

 We have assessed 571km of our electricity transmission line in AONBs and National Parks to identify which sections have the highest visual impact on their surroundings.

 Using input from technical experts, local stakeholders and communities, the Stakeholder Advisory Group recommended priority schemes where replacing the overhead line with an underground connection could have a transformative effect on the landscape.

 The fourth annual report for the Visual Impact Provision (VIP) project covers the activities that we have undertaken over the last year, our engagement work with a wide range of stakeholders and an overview of each of the prioritised projects.

 It’s been another busy year of exciting milestones, including the submission of our first VIP project planning application in Dorset.
 Beyond the priority projects, Areas of Outstanding Natural Beauty and National Parks across the country are beginning to benefit from the Landscape Enhancement Initiative.